Consensys/UniversalToken/README.md

 #### Possibility to escrow tokens
 Another important aspect for interoperability is the possibility to escrow tokens.

-Escrow a token means accepting a smart contract to be owner of the token (instead of a human person).
+Escrow a token means accepting a smart contract to be the owner of the token (instead of a human person).
 Token escrow mechanisms are used by lots of DeFi smart contract:
  - Lending contracts like Compound need escrows to store collateralized tokens
  - Decentralized exchanges like Uniswap or derivatives platforms like Synthetix need escrows to create liquidity pools

 In the end, an ERC20 interface + the possibility to escrow tokens are mandatory to be compatible with the Ethereum ecosystem.

-### Control Mechanisms
+## Control Mechanisms

 Second major topic for assets and payments is control mechanisms.